Davedigital9/self-driving-car/README.md

 To experience the self-driving car simulation live, open the code on the web.
 Interact with the simulation, save the optimal brain configuration, and observe the continuous improvement of the car's autonomous capabilities.

+## Project Structure
+index.html: Connects all JavaScript files together and provides the interface for the live simulation.
+JavaScript Files:
+car.js: Defines the car object and its behavior within the simulation. controls.js: Manages user input controls and interactions with the simulation. network.js: Implements the neural network responsible for decision-making in the self-driving car. road.js: Handles the representation and behavior of the road within the simulation. main.js: Contains the core logic for the self-driving car, including the integration of various components. sensor.js: Implements sensors to capture and process environmental data for the neural network. utils.js: Houses utility functions and helper methods used across different parts of the simulation. visualizer.js: Manages the visual representation of the simulation, aiding in debugging and analysis.
+Style and Visualization:
+styles.css: Provides styling to enhance the visual representation of the simulation

 ## Implementation Details (main.js excerpt)

 Within the `main.js` file, you'll find the following code snippet: